 Ending a marriage isn’t as simple as just leaving another person.
-Whether you decided to have a collaborative divorce, or you need to file a restraining order from your partner, you will need a lawyer.
-Nearly every financial aspect of your life from your taxes to your kids is affected.
-It’s best to always have quality care and legal expertise on your side.
+Whether you decided to have a cooperative divorce, or you need to file a restraining order from your partner, you will need a lawyer.

 Knowing what questions to ask a divorce lawyer before hiring them will give you a better idea of what you should expect legally and financially.
 Here are 10 questions to ask a divorce lawyer before hiring them.